Wood-Boring Beetles: Identifying and Controlling These Destructive Pests

 • Bark spray: Applied on the external tree bark from the soil surface up to 5’ high, the spray is absorbed into the tree’s cambium layer and transferred from the roots underground to the twigs in the canopy.

 Our borer treatment methods are tidy and discreet, so much so that you may not know we’ve completed our treatment unless you watch our trained technicians do it.
-We minimize the impact to your landscape with these applications, and our technicians work carefully to minimize wounds to your trees.
-Our treatment methods and ingredients were selected to minimize risk to beneficial insects and have the most impact on targeted pests.
+We minimize the impact on your landscape with these applications, and our technicians work carefully to minimize wounds to your trees.
+Our treatment methods and ingredients were selected to minimize the risk to beneficial insects and have the most impact on targeted pests.

 • Proper planting: Prepare your planting site to avoid unfavorable growing conditions.